Tim Sheens: Penrith Panthers

-Although his first ever game as first-grade coach was a 24–12 loss to St George, Tim Sheens has a track-record of reforming under-performing teams to premiership victory.
+Although his first ever game as first-grade coach was a 24–12 loss to St. George, Sheens had a track-record of reforming under-performing teams to premiership victory.
 He brought Penrith to their first finals series ever in 1985, before departing the club at the end of the 1987 season.

 Canberra Raiders

 Sheens coached the Canberra Raiders to their first premiership in 1989.
-In the post season he travelled with the Raiders to England for the 1989 World Club Challenge which was lost to Widnes.
+In the post season he travelled with the Canberra side to England for the 1989 World Club Challenge which was lost to Widnes.
 He won further premierships with Canberra in 1990 and 1994.

 North Queensland Cowboys

-However, his time with the North Queensland Cowboys (1997–2001) was less successful and, after board discussions, a period of stress-leave and while News Limited launched a take-over of the club, he resigned from North Queensland on 25 May 2001.
+However, his time with the North Queensland Cowboys (1997–2001) was less successful with the club earning two Wooden Spoons and, after board discussions, a period of stress-leave and while News Limited launched a take-over of the club, he resigned from North Queensland on 25 May 2001.

 Wests Tigers

 In 2002, Sheens accepted the coaching position with the Wests Tigers for the 2003 season, replacing Terry Lamb.
 The feat of the Wests Tigers winning the 2005 Grand Final against the Cowboys has been largely attributed to Sheens.

 Sheens has coached four premiership winning teams, making him second only to Wayne Bennett among current coaches.
 Sheens was awarded the Dally M Coach of the Year in 1984, 1990 and 2005.

 As NRL Premiers Wests travelled to England to play against Super League champions Bradford Bulls in the 2006 World Club Challenge.
 Sheens oversaw the Tigers' 30–10 loss.

 In December 2007, Sheens' contract with the Tigers – due to expire at the end of the 2008 season – was extended to 2010.

 On 3 May 2010, Sheens became the first coach in Australian rugby league history to reach 600 games.
-In 2011, Penrith Panthers offered Tim the job as head coach for the club.
-However, on 29 April 2011, Tim decided to stay coach for the Tigers and extended his coaching contract for until 2014.
-On 25 September 2012, after days of speculation about Sheen's future due to a poor recent season, the Tigers announced Sheens would not coach the team in the 2013 season, but offered him other roles at the club.
+In 2011, Penrith Panthers offered Sheens the job as head coach for the club.
+However, on 29 April 2011, he decided to stay coach for the Wests Tigers and extended his coaching contract for until 2014.
+On 25 September 2012, after days of speculation about Sheen's future due to a poor recent season, the Wests Tigers announced Sheens would not coach the team in the 2013 season, but offered him other roles at the club.